-You’ll also see from our website, the team at OE come from a diverse range of race, age and genders.
+You’ll also see from our website, the team at OE is composed of a diverse range of race, age, and genders.
 OE celebrates this diversity within the team at every opportunity.
-I still fondly remember pre-Covid celebrations that included an International Food Day – where each team member brought in a dish from their culture to share as a group, as well as Ramadan, Eid, Chinese New Year and Christmas festivities.
+I still fondly remember pre-Covid celebrations that included an International Food Day - where each team member brought in a dish from their culture to share as a group, as well as Ramadan, Eid, Chinese New Year, and Christmas festivities.

-Not only have we at OE celebrated the various cultural backgrounds of the team but have also understood the importance of individual’s religious beliefs and practices, for instance by also providing further flexibility to those fasting during Ramadan.
+Not only have we at OE celebrated the various cultural backgrounds of the team, but we have also understood the importance of individual’s religious beliefs and practices, for instance by also providing further flexibility to those fasting during Ramadan.

-Not only this, but we have also shown our support for Pride Month and for BLM.
+Not only this, but we have also shown our support for Pride Month and for Black Lives Matter.

 Diversity and Inclusivity in Events

 From a client perspective, we are used to working with a D&I focus all the time, particularly with our association clients.
-For the British Neuroscience Association, we had case study speakers with various neurological diagnoses including early onset Alzheimer’s that we had to provide for.
-For the Royal College of Occupational Therapists, where the audience is made up of practising Occupational Therapists as well as patients, we had live transcribers for all sessions to ensure everything was sub-titled in the virtual environment.
-We also ran wellbeing sessions including Laughing Yoga, Dance Therapy and Relaxing and Revitalising Meditation.
+For the British Neuroscience Association (BNA), we provided for case study speakers with various neurological diagnoses including early onset Alzheimer’s.
+For the Royal College of Occupational Therapists (RCOT), where the audience is made up of practising Occupational Therapists as well as patients, we had live transcribers for all sessions to ensure everything was sub-titled in the virtual environment.
+We also ran wellbeing sessions including Laughing Yoga, Dance Therapy and Relaxing, and Revitalising Meditation.
 In the live environment we managed practical hands-on workshops entitled Occupation Stations that touched on the practicalities of supporting people living with various challenges.

 Many of the events we have supported have also purposefully kept their sessions short (between 20-25 minutes), this is to ensure those with learning disabilities can more easily participate.
 We also make sure we have a help desk (online or physical) to provide everyone with the opportunity to ask questions.